zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 * [Window](#getvalueswindow): A window request accepts a start index and end index.
 This request has an optional continuation token for large collections of events.

 <a name="getvaluesfiltered"></a>
-#### Filtered Request
+### `Filtered`

-Returns a collection of stored values as determined by a filter.
-The filter limits results by applying an expression against event fields.
+Returns a collection of stored values as determined by a `filter`.
+The `filter` limits results by applying an expression against event fields.
 Filter expressions are explained in detail in the [Filter expressions](xref:sdsFilterExpressions) section.

 **Request**